-A broad overview of the water and wastewater fields and issues confronting the industry.
-Students will learn how source waters are obtained, treated and distributed and how wastewater is collected, transported and disposed of in the area.
+This course provides a broad overview of the water and wastewater fields and issues confronting the industry.
+Students will learn how source waters are obtained, treated, and distributed and how wastewater is collected, transported, and disposed of in the area.
 Contemporary issues facing the water and wastewater industry will be explored.

-102 CALCULATIONS IN WATER/ WASTEWATER TECHNOLOGY
+102 CALCULATIONS IN WATER/ 3 UNITS WASTEWATER TECHNOLOGY

-Recommended Preparation: Grade of "Pass" in

-MATH 090 or equivalent.
+Recommended Preparation: Grade of "Pass" in MATH 090 or equivalent.